Blacklake-Roleplay/wrench/README.md

 # Wrench
 A small little program used to tell if Project Zomboid needs to restart due to a workshop update.
-It's designed to be used in any server set up.
+It's designed to be used in any server setup.

 ---